KarimDaghari/programmers.tn/README.md

 ## 🔶 The Branches:
 - dev: for everything in the development process
--
+- features: basically like dev but focusing more on the added featueres and fixes.
-- main: for prod, don't edit this one ❗
+- main: for prod, don't try to edit this one ❗

 ## ✅ The Reviewers:
 - @elfalehdev